garden-io/garden/docs/reference/providers/kubernetes.md

         # more information.
         group:

-    # Require SSL on all `container` module services.
-If set to true, an error is raised when no certificate is
+    # Require SSL on all `container` Deploys.
+If set to true, an error is raised when no certificate is available for
-    # available for a configured hostname on a `container` module.
+    # a configured hostname on a `container`Deploy.
     forceSsl: false

     # References to `docker-registry` secrets to use for authenticating with remote registries when pulling
     # images.
-This is necessary if you reference private images in your module configuration, and is required
+This is necessary if you reference private images in your action configuration, and is required
     # when configuring a remote Kubernetes environment with buildMode=local.
     imagePullSecrets:
       - # The name of the Kubernetes secret.